De Laval Nozzle Optimization & Thrust Analysis

 1. High-Temperature Material Failure

-Initial tests used PLA 3D-printed nozzles which would deform under the extreme heat of KNSB combustion.
+Initial tests used PLA 3D-printed nozzles which would deform under the heat of KNSB combustion.

 Mitigation: Used 3D-printed designs only as molds for cement-cast nozzles.
 This allowed for the complex internal geometry of a de Laval nozzle while providing the necessary thermal resistance.